Typing Math in Microsoft Word

 Logarithms:

-•To type the common logarithm (base 10), type log followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow to exit the logarithm function to type more math content.
+•To type the common logarithm (base 10), type log followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow key to exit the logarithm function to type more math content.

-•To type the natural logarithm, type ln followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow to exit the natural logarithm function to type more math content.
+•To type the natural logarithm, type ln followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow key to exit the natural logarithm function to type more math content.

-•To type logarithms with other bases, type log followed by the underscore key, followed by the value representing the base, followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow to exit the natural logarithm function to type more math content.
-For example, ${\log }_{3}\left(x+1 \right)+4$ can be obtained by typing log_3, then spacebar, then (x+1), then the right arrow, then +4.
+•To type logarithms with other bases, type log followed by the underscore key, followed by the value representing the base, followed by spacebar, followed by the content you want to type within the function (use parentheses as needed), followed by the right arrow key to exit the natural logarithm function to type more math content.
+For example, ${\log }_{3}\left(x+1 \right)+4$ can be obtained by typing log_3, then spacebar, then (x+1), then the right arrow key, then +4.

 M